-Fig. 5 .Lubrication Points
+Fig. 5 Lubrication Points POWERTRAIN MAINTENANCE

-POWERTRAIN MAINTENANCE

-Access the powertrain by raising or removing seat.
+Access the powertrain by raising or removing the seat bottom.
 Some service procedures may require the vehicle be lifted.
 Refer to LIFTING THE VEHICLE in section 'B' for proper lifting procedure and safety information.